Found Footage Festival: Availability

 In 2006, the Found Footage Festival began offering for sale a DVD of the show's March 25, 2006, screening at Galapagos Art Space in Brooklyn, New York, called Volume One: Live in Brooklyn.
 This has been supplemented by the 2007 release of a second DVD, Volume Two: Live in Minneapolis, as well as the 2008 release of Volume Three: Live in San Francisco.
 In December 2009, the Found Footage Festival released Volume Four: Live in Tucson.

 In September 2010, The Found Footage Show premiered on The Onion's The A.V.
 Club website.
 The series, which was hosted by Pickett and Prueher, showcased found footage clips and ran for 36 episodes over two seasons.

 In December 2010, The Found Footage Festival Volume Five was released.
 The DVD was filmed in front of a live audience at the historic Oriental Theatre in Milwaukee, Wisconsin and features a guest appearance by Bob Odenkirk.

-On June 16, 2012, the program for The Found Footage Festival Volume Six was filmed at the Music Box Theater in Chicago.
+On June 16, 2012, the program for The Found Footage Festival Volume Six was filmed at the Music Box Theatre in Chicago.
 The DVD was released in August 2012 in conjunction with a 100-show tour.

 In August 2012 the duo appeared on Jimmy Kimmel Live! to talk about the festival and show clips from their current tour.